Cacophis krefftii

 Cacophis krefftii is a species of venomous snake in the family Elapidae.
 The species is endemic to Australia.

 Etymology

 The specific name, krefftii, is in honor of German-born Australian naturalist Gerard Krefft.

 Common names

 Common names for C. krefftii include dwarf crowned snake, southern dwarf crowned snake, and Krefft's dwarf snake.

+Description

+C. krefftii may attain a total length (including tail) of 34.5 cm.
+Dorsally, it is dark gray, with a yellow nuchal collar.
+Ventrally it is yellow, with some black at the edges of the ventral scales.